 I work as a veterinary nurse at Falköpings Smådjursklinik.

 I love to take long walks with the dogs and go out riding in the woods with our horses.

 I enjoy dogshows, everything from grooming and preparing my dogs, the social aspect of showing, the companionship and time spent with my dogs.

-Cor grew up on a dairy farm, surrounding with animals his whole life, including of course dogs.
-Cor works as a “district veterinary” in Falköping, mostly with cows, but also small animals, horses and sheep.
+Cor grew up on a dairy farm, surrounded with animals his whole life, including of course dogs.
+Cor is a veterian with his own practice Lantveterinärer, mostly working with cows, but also small animals, horses and sheep.

 Most of the beautiful pictures you will find on our website are made by Cor, as photography is also one of his hobbies